p829/FS_MINIPROJECT/README.md

 Open the both im_comp.py and dem.py in any editor.
 Run dem.py.
 Follow the instructions as writter on the window displayed.
-Enter the absolute path of the image you want to compress.
-Enter K value .
+Enter the absolute path of the image you want to compress.(only png files) Enter K value .
 Enter the NO_OF_ITERATIONS.
 Click compress button.